DAR Misson

 Honor Flight

-Members volunteer at Honor Flights which are held throughout the year.
-They act as guardians for veterans and also participate in Welcome Home ceremonies held at a local American Legion post.
+Members volunteer for Honor Flights held throughout the year.
+They act as guardians for veterans transported to Washington D.C. to visit their monuments.
+Other members participate in the Welcome Home ceremonies held at a local American Legion post.

 Wreaths Across America

-John Bartram Chapter, NSDAR, and our Colonial Ladies Troupe partner with American Legion Post 219 in Fruitland Park in the national “Wreaths Across America” ceremony held in the middle of December.
+John Bartram Chapter, NSDAR, participates in the national “Wreaths Across America” held in the middle of December.
 We place wreaths on veterans’ graves for “Wreaths Across America.”
-In addition, we place wreaths on our deceased DAR Daughters at Shiloh Cemetery in Fruitland Park.

 Flags for Fallen Vets